Baidal/IMCR-Sensores/README.md

 ## Other files
 The other bash scripts are for automatic deployment.
 - `screen_script.sh`: Infinite loop that takes a picture and processes it.
-- `start.sh`: Sends that installs the required packages and starts the loop.
+- `start.sh`: Script that installs the required packages and starts the loop in background (you can log-out after this).

 ## Test files
 Theres an image inside the `dataset` folder.